ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``omnitrace-causal`` executable is intended to assist with application replay and is designed to always be at the start of the command-line (i.e. the primary process).
+The ``omnitrace-causal`` executable is intended to assist with application replay and is designed to always be at the start of the command-line as the primary process.
-``omnitrace-causal`` typically adds a ``LD_PRELOAD`` of the Omnitrace libraries into the environment before launching the command in order to inject the functionality required to start the causal profiling tooling.
-However, this is problematic when the target application for causal profiling requires another command-line tool in order to run, e.g. ``foo`` is the target application but executing ``foo`` requires ``mpirun -n 2 foo``.
-If one were to simply do ``omnitrace-causal -- mpirun -n 2 foo``, then the causal profiling would be applied to ``mpirun`` instead of ``foo``.
+``omnitrace-causal`` typically adds a ``LD_PRELOAD`` of the Omnitrace libraries into the environment before launching the command to inject the functionality required to start the causal profiling tooling.
+However, this is problematic when the target application for causal profiling uses a launcher, in which case it is listed as an argument rather than as the main application.
+For example, ``foo`` is the target application for profiling, but the command to run it is ``mpirun -n 2 foo``.
+Running the command ``omnitrace-causal -- mpirun -n 2 foo`` applies the causal profiling to ``mpirun`` instead of ``foo``.

 ``omnitrace-causal`` remedies this by providing a command-line option ``-l` / `--launcher`` to indicate the target application is using a launcher script/executable.
-The argument to the command-line option is the name of (or regex for) the target application on the command-line.
-When ``--launcher`` is used, ``omnitrace-causal`` will generate all the replay configurations and execute them but delay adding the ``LD_PRELOAD``, instead it will inject a call to itself into the command-line right before the target application.
-This recursive call to itself will inherit the configuration from parent ``omnitrace-causal`` executable, insert an ``LD_PRELOAD`` into the environment, and then invoke an ``execv`` to replace itself with the new process launched by the target application.
+The argument to the command-line option is the name of, or regular expression for, the target application on the command line.
+When ``--launcher`` is used, ``omnitrace-causal`` generates all the replay configurations and runs them but delays adding the ``LD_PRELOAD``.
+Instead it inserts a call to itself into the command line right before the target application.
+This recursive call inherits the configuration from the parent ``omnitrace-causal`` executable, inserts an ``LD_PRELOAD`` into the environment, and calls ``execv`` to replace itself with the new process launched by the target application.

 In other words, the following command: